Efferent ducts

 The ductuli are unilaminar and composed of columnar ciliated and non-ciliated (absorptive) cells.
-The ciliated cells serve to stir the luminal fluids, possibly to help ensure homogeneous absorption of water from the fluid produced by the testis, which results in an increase in the concentration of luminal sperm.
+The ciliated cells serve to stir the luminal fluids, possibly to help ensure homogeneous absorption of water from the fluid produced by the testis, which increases the concentration of luminal sperm.
 The epithelium is surrounded by a band of smooth muscle that helps to propel the sperm toward the epididymis.